Facts of Benito Juárez, Tlaxcala

 The male population aged 12 and over who are not economically active is 498.

-The number of employed women over 12 years old is 846.
+The percentage of women over 12 years old without employment is 6%.

-The number of employed men over the age of 12 is 1664 people.
+The number of men over 12 years old who are unemployed is 68.

 The community of Benito Juárez and healthing services